 Water is an essential and irreplaceable nutrient for the horse.
 It is vital to aid digestion and to maintain body temperature, among other life-supporting functions.
 Knowing about horses drinking habits will guide you in ensuring their well-being and survival.

 Horses need plenty of water every day.
-If they do not drink enough, they will manifest decreased performance, eat less food, become dehydrated, and develop impaction colic, which is painful and life-threatening.
+If they do not drink enough, they will manifest decreased performance, loss of appetite, and dehydration.
+This can lead to a serious condition called impaction colic, which is both painful and potentially life-threatening.

 How Much Water Does an Average Horse Drink Daily?

 An average-sized horse (1,100lb/ 500kg ) with a limited activity level and living in a moderate climate, will drink approximately 5 to 10 gallons (20 to 40 liters) of water a day.

 However, the amount of water a horse drinks will vary considerably depending on certain conditions.

 - A horse will drink more if the weather is hotter, his activity level increases, and he eats dry feed such as hay.

 - A horse will drink less if he is sedentary, eats green pasture, and the weather is cooler

 The article about how much water horses drink a day will take an in-depth look at 7 factors that influence the horse´s daily drinking amounts.